KYW-TV: Logos

-From 1965 to 2003, KYW-TV's logo was a distinct "Stylized 3" in the font, now called "Anklepants", made famous by Group W. (Group W had introduced the font, and the logo, in 1963 upon the introduction of Westinghouse Broadcasting's corporate imaging while the station was still in Cleveland.
+From 1965 to 2003, KYW-TV's logo was a distinct "Stylized 3" in the font made famous by Group W. (Group W had introduced the font, and the logo, in 1963 upon the introduction of Westinghouse Broadcasting's corporate imaging while the station was still in Cleveland.)
 It was the longest continuously-used logo in Philadelphia television history until 2006, when WPVI-TV's simple "6" logo passed it.
 The only major change came in February 1998, when the CBS Eye was placed in front of the "3".
 The logo was finally retired after KYW-TV rebranded as CBS 3.